Goos3Juic3/RaspberryPi5-NAS/README_finished.md

 - Add a UPS for safer shutdowns during power loss
 - Use Docker `.env` files or Docker secrets instead of hardcoded passwords
 - Add firewall rules to restrict access to Nginx Proxy Manager admin port
-- Add screenshots of the final Nextcloud dashboard
-- Add benchmark results for read/write speeds
-- Document the RAID creation process in more detail

 ---